- See: Midfoot/Forefoot Fractures

 - Open Reduction Internal Fixation Versus Primary Arthrodesis for Lisfranc Injuries: A Prospective Randomized Study

-- Treatment of primarily ligamentous Lisfranc joint injuries: primary arthrodesis compared with open reduction and internal fixation.
-A prospective, randomized study.
+- Treatment of primarily ligamentous Lisfranc joint injuries: primary arthrodesis compared with open reduction and internal

 - Arthrodesis Versus ORIF for Lisfranc Fractures